This section explains what happens if we uphold a complaint about an organisation.

 Our recommendations can directly affect a member of staff involved in the investigation.
 For example, if we uphold or partly uphold a complaint involving a doctor, we may send a copy of the final report to their responsible officer to be considered as part of the revalidation of the doctor.

-As part of our work to help the NHS in England, UK government departments and other UK public organisations to learn and improve from complaints, we publish the findings of some of our investigations.
-For example, we have published a selection of case summaries, which are shortened, anonymised versions of completed investigations.
+To help the NHS in England, UK government departments and other UK public organisations learn from complaints and improve their service, we publish the findings of some of our investigations.
+You can find these here: